 Neighborhood Districts.
-The measure directs the Citizens Redistricting Commission to draw boundary lines to subdivide each Assembly and Senate district into neighborhood districts with populations of approximately 5,000 and 10,000 persons, respectively.
+The measure directs the Citizens Redistricting Commission, within six months, to draw boundary lines to subdivide each Assembly and Senate district into neighborhood districts with populations of approximately 5,000 and 10,000 persons, respectively.
 Each neighborhood district would be represented by an Assembly Member or Senator.
-(Because California has approximately 37 million residents, the measure increases the number of Senators from 40 to 3,700 and increases the number of Assembly Members from 80 to 7,400.)
-Beginning in 2014 and by a majority vote the (1) elected Senators in a Senate district would select one representative to serve on the Senate Working Committee and (2) elected Assembly Members in an Assembly district would select one representative to serve on the Assembly Working Committee.
+(Because California has about 37.8 million residents, the measure increases the number of Senators from 40 to 3,780 and increases the number of Assembly Members from 80 to 7,560.)
+Beginning in 2016 and by a majority vote the (1) elected Senators in a Senate district would select one representative to serve on the Senate Working Committee and (2) elected Assembly Members in an Assembly district would select one representative to serve on the Assembly Working Committee.
 In general, the measure assigns most responsibilities and powers currently held by the Senate and Assembly to the new Senate and Assembly Working Committees, except that budget bills, non-urgency bills, and veto overrides also would require approval by the full Legislature before they took effect.

 Legislative Spending.
-Beginning in the fiscal year immediately following the measure's adoption, the measure reduces the constitutional cap on spending by the Legislature (currently about \$250 million annually) to an amount equal to 25 percent of its prior year's spending.
-The measure also specifies that the compensation for each Senator and Assembly member shall be \$1,000 per year and the compensation for each member of the Working Committees shall be \$30,000 per year.
+Beginning in the fiscal year immediately following the measure's adoption, the measure reduces the constitutional cap on spending by the Legislature to an amount equal to 50 percent of its prior year's spending.
+The measure also specifies that the compensation for each Senator and Assembly Member shall be \$1,000 per year and the compensation for each member of the Working Committees shall be \$50,000 per year.